Hutchinson, Kansas: Economy

 Salt was discovered in Reno County by Benjamin Blanchard on September 26, 1887.
 This gave rise to the first salt-processing plants west of the Mississippi River.
 Salt was originally extracted using the evaporation method by pumping water into brine wells.
 In 1923, the Carey Salt Company opened the only salt mine in Hutchinson, which then produced rock salt.
 That mine is still in use today and is now operated by Hutchinson Salt Company.
 Cargill and Morton Salt also have evaporative salt plants in Hutchinson.

 Excavated portions of the mine are used for archival storage of movie and television masters, data tapes, and permanent business records.
 Underground Vaults & Storage currently houses the masters for The Wizard of Oz (1939), Gone with the Wind (1939), and Star Wars (1977), among many others.

 The world's longest grain elevator was built in Hutchinson in 1961.

 Dillon's grocery stores was established in Hutchinson by J.S.
 Dillon in the 1920s (originated in Sterling, Kansas).
-Dillon's was bought out by The Kroger Co. in 1983.
+Dillon's merged with The Kroger Co. in 1983.
 The company still operates a distribution center and headquarters for Dillons and Kwik Shop in town.

 The Eaton Corporation operates a hydraulics plant in Hutchinson.
 On August 22, 2006, Eaton announced it would keep the Hutchinson plant open because of a $1 million economic incentive from the City of Hutchinson and a $2 million incentive from the State of Kansas.
 155 assembly jobs were moved to the Reynosa, Mexico plant in June 2007.

 On September 2, 2008, the Hutchinson Hospital changed its name to Promise Regional Medical Center.
 In 2012, it changed its name again to Hutchinson Regional Medical Center.

 Lowen Corporation, founded in 1950 in a converted garage behind C.W.
 "Mike" Lowen's house, is a provider of graphic solutions.
 Lowen Sign Company, Lowen Color Graphics, and Lowen Certified are located in Hutchinson.

-Collins Bus Corporation resides just outside Hutchinson, and is the leading small school bus manufacturer in North America.
+Collins Bus Corporation resides just outside Hutchinson and is the leading small school bus manufacturer in North America.

 StraightLine HDD, a leading directional drill tooling manufacturer, has a 70000 sqft. manufacturing plant in Hutchinson.

 In May 2009, Siemens announced it would open its American wind turbine nacelle assembly facility in Hutchinson.
 The facility was expected to begin producing in 2010 and to create 400 jobs in Hutchinson.

 Kuhn-Krause operates a huge manufacturing plant in Hutchinson, manufacturing agricultural equipment and housing one of two Kuhn factories in North America.